 Speaking of ingredients, what are some of the ingredients and brands you use?

-Some of my favorites are: Authentic Foods everything, especially their flours and gluten-free blends, Ener-G starches and egg replacer, Arrowhead Mills baking mixes and ingredients, Hodgson Mill flaxseed and other baking ingredients, Whole Foods 365 brand ingredients, Earth Balance butters and shortenings, Spectrum Organics oils and shortenings, Nielsen-Massey vanilla, McCormick and Simply Organic extracts and other flavorings, organic soy and rice milks, cane sugar, pure vanilla extract, Hershey's cocoa, Enjoy Life chocolate products, Vermont Nut Free chocolate and candy melts, India Tree sprinkles and other decorations, organic fruit spreads, sea salt, Hain gluten free baking powder and baking soda.
+Some of my favorites are: Authentic Foods everything, especially their flours and gluten-free blends, Ener-G starches and egg replacer, The Teff Company gluten-free flours, Arrowhead Mills baking mixes and ingredients, Hodgson Mill flaxseed and other baking ingredients, Whole Foods 365 brand ingredients, Earth Balance butters and shortenings, Spectrum Organics oils and shortenings, Nielsen-Massey vanilla, McCormick and Simply Organic extracts and other flavorings, organic soy and rice milks, cane sugar, pure vanilla extract, Hershey's cocoa, Enjoy Life chocolate products, Vermont Nut Free chocolate and candy melts, India Tree sprinkles and other decorations, organic fruit spreads, sea salt, Hain gluten free baking powder and baking soda.
 I also occasionally use Fleischmann's margarine and Smart Balance dairy free spreads when additives or soy are not an issue.

 Can you make desserts that comply with the Feingold Diet or other special diets?

 I am a Feingold Association member and receive the complete food guide quarterly.
 I check every ingredient used in your order against the list, and only use approved cooking sprays and oils to prepare baking pans.
 If you follow another special diet, please call to discuss it before placing your order.